Programs and Requirements

 So that all students continue to strengthen their ability in written language, they are required to select and pass a minimum of three "W" courses.
 These may not be taken until after a student has passed ENG 112 — Writing Arguments.

 "W" sections of courses are specifically designated each semester and are offered by various departments as electives, part of major programs, and as options to fulfill the Liberal Education Program requirements.
-Students who transfer to SCSU with 60 to 89 credits are required to pass two "W" courses while students who transfer 90 credits or more must pass one "W" course.
+Students who transfer to SCSU with 60 to 89 credits or who have earned an Associate's Degree are required to pass two "W" courses while students who transfer 90 credits or more must pass one "W" course.

 Most degree programs require 120 credits but some require more.

-Every student who graduates from the University must have satisfactorily completed a major (except in the Bachelor of Arts in Liberal Studies or the Bachelor of Science in Liberal Studies) in a B.S. or B.A. degree program.
+Every degree-seeking student who graduates from the University must have satisfactorily completed a major (or areas of concentration for Interdisciplinary Studies or General Studies) in a B.S. or B.A. degree program.
 A student who is undecided or uncertain about his choice of major should explore different fields of potential interest through selections from the varied offerings within the Liberal Education Program and through electives.

 The "Major" is a planned sequence of a minimum of 30 credits in one discipline; various options are available with departmental consent, and electives may be utilized to enhance the basic requirements.
 Courses used to satisfy the Liberal Education Program may not be used as courses in the major area.